Notice of Intent

 Notification of Intent to Participate in Programs and Activities Form (NOIPPA)

-If your child wants to participate in sports, classes, extra-curricular activities or special education services at your local public school, you will also need to file a Notice of Intent to Participate in Programs and Activities Form for each school year the child wishes to participate in a class, activity, or sport in accordance with NRS 388D.070 and NRS 392.072-.074.
+If your child wants to participate in sports, classes, extra-curricular activities or special education services at your local public school, you will also need to file a Notice of Intent to Participate in Programs and Activities Form TO THE LOCAL SCHOOL for each school year the child wishes to participate in a class, activity, or sport in accordance with NRS 388D.070 and NRS 392.072-.074.
 The local school may verify with the district office that a current NOIPPA is on file.

 HELPFUL TIPS regarding submission of the NOI: